mono/website/docs/gui/winforms/index.md

 -   Mapping one toolkit's semantics to another was very hard.
 -   It would be very cumbersome to map all events into WndProc events, the messaging system at the core of Windows.Forms.
 -   The development effort happened early in the Mono life, with this very sporadic development effort, the code quickly became obsolete or bit-rotted.
--   Using this on other systems required a Gtk+ installation on the target system (OS X and embedded devices would have suffered the most).
+-   Using this on other systems required a Gtk+ installation on the target system (macOS and embedded devices would have suffered the most).

 The Wine effort could have been a successful approach, however there were several technical obstacles: